OpenBao Restore Using MinIO

 • Create Kubernetes secrets (required for restoring unseal keys).

-• Kubernetes Secret for unseal keys.
+• Kubernetes secret for unseal keys.
 See Prepare Required Kubernetes Secrets for details.

-• Kubernetes Secret for MinIO credentials.
+• Kubernetes secret for MinIO credentials.
 See Prepare Required Kubernetes Secrets for details.

 • Access to MinIO to fetch backup snapshots for Point-in-Time Restore and verify unseal keys: